MicrosoftLearning/mslearn-github/Instructions/GH-300/06-exercise-integrate-mcp-copilot.md

 After completing this exercise, you should be able to:

-- Understand Model Context Protocol
+- Understand the Model Context Protocol
-- Set up MCP with Copilot
+- Set up GitHub MCP server
-- Connect external data sources
-- Configure MCP servers
-- Use extended context effectively
-- Troubleshoot MCP issues
+- Integrate Copilot Agent Mode

 Congratulations!
 You've completed the MCP integration exercise!